senior leadership team

 I am extremely proud to work with such a dedicated and talented staff and hope to share my passion for education and technology with colleagues and students alike.
 I have worked in leadership roles within a variety of schools ranging from rural Wiltshire to central London.
 Prior to this I experienced a wide spectrum of jobs including hospitality, recruitment and the armed forces.

 As a self confessed geek my passion is driving technological change and embracing the opportunities it can bring to our students.
 I thrive of developing systems and structures that support pupils and staff alike to focus on Learning.

-Mr A Bazen - Deputy Headteacher (Pastoral care & Safeguarding)
+Mr A Bazen - Deputy Headteacher (Pastoral & Safeguarding)